Integrating into Webhooks

 }'

-To create the Authorization header included in events sent to that URL, Finix:
+To create the `Authorization` header included in events sent to that URL, Finix:

-1. Combines the username and password with a colon
+1. Combines the `username` and `password` with a colon (e.g., `your-webhook-user:your-webhook-password`)

-2. Base64-encodes the string
+2. Base64-encodes the string (e.g., `eW91ci13ZWJob29rLXVzZXI6eW91ci13ZWJob29rLXBhc3N3b3Jk`)

-3. Adds the value to the Authorization Header with the Basic scheme (e.g, Authorization: Basic
+3. Adds the value to the Authorization Header with the Basic scheme (e.g., `Authorization: Basic eW91ci13ZWJob29rLXVzZXI6eW91ci13ZWJob29rLXBhc3N3b3Jk`)

-Bearer Token Authentication
+#### Bearer Token Authentication

-Request to Create Webhook with Basic Authentication
+```bash Request to Create Webhook with Bearer Token

 curl "https://finix.sandbox-payments-api.com/webhooks" \